 The best stock trading apps offer customer support on a 24/5 basis – which means you’ll always have access to an agent during the week.
 The best form of support comes via live chat – as this is both instant and free.
 Some trading apps also offer telephone support alongside email.

 To conclude our guide on the best stock trading apps in Australia, we are going to show you how to get started with an account today.
 We have decided to walk you through the process with ASIC-regulated, commission-free stock trading app eToro.
+After reviewing all the best investment apps Australia, we believe eToro is the best stock trading app for beginners.

 Step 1: Visit the eToro Website and Open an Account